LDS-Gamers-Studios/icarus5/README.md

 * Are any changes to config.json necessary?
 If so, are they reflected in config-example.json?
 * Are any changes to Interaction fingerprints needed?
 If so, are they reflected in the appropriate file in /registry?
 * Have I used JSdoc style comments (at least) to properly document all of my functions?
+* Am I making sure all referenced snowflakes are in the config/snowflake.json file, rather than in my code directly?